idptools/goose/docs/getting_started.rst

   #.
 Classes of amino acids (multiple classes simultaneously)
   #.
 End-to-end distance (Re) or radius of gyration (Rg)

+- Generate IDR variants.
+There are over a dozen different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.
 - Generate sequences by sequence optimization.
-This is a new approach for sequence  or variant generation in GOOSE.
 In addition, you can define your own functions to design sequences!

-- Generate IDR variants.
-There are over a dozen different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.
+  #.
+This approach offers greater flexibility and control over the design process.
+  #.
+The optimizer comes with many built-in functions for optimization.
+  #.
+You can define your own functions to design sequences.

+Importantly, GOOSE incorporates stochasticity into sequence generation, which allows you to create many sequences or sequence variants with the exact same overall properties but different primary sequences.

-What is new in V0.2.1?
+What is new in V0.2.2?
 -----------------------
-The higlights of the new features in GOOSE V0.2.1 are:
+The highlights of the new features in GOOSE V0.2.2 are:

-* Complete overhaul of the variant generation functionality to make it easier to use and less confusing.
+- Complete overhaul of the SequenceOptimizer architecture:

-* Major improvements to sequence generation to increase speed.
-* Introduction of custom probabilities for sequence generation.
-This allows you to specify the probability of each amino acid in your sequence, which can be useful for generating sequences with specific properties or characteristics.
-* Addition of probabilities of amino acids in IDRs by organism based on their frequency across their proteomes.
-* Better exploration of sequence space by reducing constraints during sequence generation.
-* Much faster kappa optimization and improvements to generate sequences with extreme kappa values.
-* Improved error handling and more informative error messages.
-* Improved documentation and examples to help users get started with GOOSE more easily.
-* Many many bug fixes.
+  #.
+Better support for optimization of properties that have highly variably sensitivities and/or scales of values.
+  #.
+Better logging and debugging information.
+  #.
+Adaptive optimization that can help avoid getting 'stuck' in local minima.

+- Rewrite of the SequenceOptimizer properties.

+  #.
+Added functionality to set targets values to be minimum, maximum, or exact values.
+  #.
+Added linear profiles of properties in SequenceOptimizer so you can optimize across sliding windows of values across a sequence.
+  #.
+Added the ability to optimize towards arbitrary vectors for linear profiles.
+  #.
+Added the ability to optimize towards arbitrary matrices for properties involving matrix calculations.
+  #.
+Introduction of numerous new SequenceOptimizer properties.

+- Update of demo notebooks in /demos to reflect changes in code and provide new demos.
+- Numerous bug fixes and performance improvements.

 For full details, see the change log `on GitHub <https://github.com/idptools/goose>`_

 How can I use GOOSE?
 --------------------
 You can use GOOSE from Python or from Google Colab.
 The Colab notebook can be found `in this link <https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing>`_.

 Installation - GOOSE takes flight!
 ===================================
 Right now you can only install GOOSE through Github.
-It will be on PyPi to allow for pip installation... soon!

 A few notes on how to best use GOOSE.
 * We strongly recommend using GOOSE in a virtual environment.
 This is not required, but it will help you avoid any issues with package dependencies.
 See conda or venv for more information on how to set up a virtual environment.